flamingoen/qspin/README.md

 - Fixed tab length in editor
 - Added save warning when trying to overwrite unsaved chanegs
 - Will now clear und-redo stack of document when loaded

-## Planed

-- Major code clean up
-- Add aditional data types to the simulator
-- Fix issue of some parts of simulations running in UI thread

 ## Installation